nathanjzhao/electron-audio-record/README.md

 # electron-audio-record

 This module is an extension of `node-record-lpcm16` to include binaries for ease of usage in Electron apps.
 Depending on demand, may explore implementing *hot word* detect given Snowboy's deprecation.
+This library records audio only using SoX, so there is no extra video data overhead during processing.

 Records a 16-bit signed-integer linear pulse modulation code WAV audio file.
 These audio files are fully compatible with both the [@google-cloud/speech](https://www.npmjs.com/package/@google-cloud/speech) and the [Wit.ai Speech API](https://wit.ai/docs/api#span-classtitle-verb-postspeech).